Symphony no. 1

 In late summer 2018, one evening in Bucharest, I was told the full story of how the Romanian dictator Ceaușescu built his vast "People's Palace" in the city, destroying the Uranus district of old Bucharest and displacing many people.
 The brutal building - inspired by the Socialist realist architecture of North Korea - remains, even after the revolution which removed Ceaușescu, dominating the landscape: a reminder and lesson from history.
 The story moved me deeply and ultimately resulted in this symphony - composed for the George Enescu Festival, and performed for the first time in the 2021 Festival.

-I wanted to capture the essence of a culture, idea, or people subject to forceful destruction and displacement: but also to tell the more hopeful and optimistic story of that culture and idea living on.
-Essentially to show, through music, that ideas, once expressed, cannot be destroyed.
+I wanted to capture the essence of a culture, story of a place, or memory of a people subject to forceful destruction and displacement: but also to tell the more hopeful and optimistic story of that culture and idea living on through stories tied to place.

-This symphony tells the story of an idea.
-Appearing out of nowhere, this idea is seized upon, elaborated, pulled every which way, and celebrated.
+Appearing out of nowhere, the initial idea is seized upon, elaborated, pulled every which way, and celebrated.
 Night falls; a nightmare disturbs pleasant rest.
 But the idea resurfaces, and with it, the disturbing vision is banished.
 A new day; a bucolic, Arcadian festival: innocent fun – over which hangs the shadow of the nightmare.
 It is made manifest.
 Fear and terror ensue.
-But against suppression, against wanton destruction, and despite the depredations of power and even time itself, that old idea remains, unchanged, at the last.
+But against suppression, against wanton destruction, and despite the depredations of power and even time itself, that old memory of the place remains, unchanged, at the last.

 I wrote this Symphony for the George Enescu Festival, where it received its first performances and broadcasts in September 2021 with the Banatul Philharmonic conducted by Rumon Gamba, in both Timisoara and Bucharest.